 Lotus press news issued 17 October 1972 at the Motor Show announced “The Elan Sprint/5 is the latest version of one of the world’s most popular and out and out sports cars.
 Now in its tenth year of production the vehicle appears for the first time with a five speed optional gearbox.”

 The Earls Court Motor Show catalogue quotes a price of £2466.56 for the Sprint/5, against £2345.73 for the normal box, a £120.83 cost option.
 The official Lotus price list, effective 1 October 1972, lists the option of the 5 speed box, but only for the +2S130 and the Europa.
 I have to assume therefore that the decision to cease the manufacture of Sprints must have been taken in late September or early October, after the Motor Show details had gone to press.
-Actual Sprint production (as opposed to supply) is sometimes alleged to have ceased at the factory in December 1972.
+Actual Sprint production (as opposed to supply) ceased at the factory in March 1973.
 Certainly Sprint sales were poor by this time and the factory carried large stock of unsold Sprints.

 The exact number of Sprint/5s that left Lotus' Hethel base is a poser as there are apparently no records regarding the number made.
 These were only cursorily kept and in the late 70’s destroyed during a flood at the factory.
 In his book, John Bolster says Lotus fitted 5 speed boxes to the "last five or six Elans".
 In fact, Lotus took completed 4 speed cars from the end of the production line and wheeled them around to the factory service garage, where they would be fitted with the 5 speed gearbox under the supervision of the late Roy Badcock, the Service Manager.
 This would account for the lack of any production records and was probably done to avoid Type Approval.